 Did you know that there are over 3 billion social media users across the globe?
 In today’s digital age, social media has become an essential tool for child care centers to appeal to prospective families and increase enrollment.
 Social media also allows for an increase in positive communication with parents.
 I have found some of my favorite companies through social media.
 In fact, I just found my new foster dog from a rescue group that I follow on Instagram!

 So you’re not exactly sure how a social media presence can help you grow your center and build relationships with parents?
-Keep reading to learn 5 reasons why your business should be regularly posting on social platforms!
+Keep reading to learn 5 reasons why this should be a childcare marketing strategy of yours and your business should be regularly posting on social platforms!

 1) Connecting with prospective families and other child care professionals on social media is not only convenient, it’s free!